Eeaeau/TDT4265_StarterCode/assignment4/SSD/tutorials/annotation_tutorial.md

 # Walkthrough of TDT4265 Annotation system

 ## Annotation Tutorial
+**We will publish a thorough video describing the annotation process soon.**
 Watch the tutorial before starting the labeling task.

 ## Annotation Steps: